Blue Cat Audio - Software Made by Musicians for Musicians

 Brickwall Limiter

-The final stage of this plug-in is a brick wall limiter / soft clipper to avoid hard clipping at the output of your host software.
+The final stage of this plug-in is a brick wall limiter / soft clipper to avoid hard clipping and overshoot at the output of your host software.
 A common practice is to use a slow-attack compression stage and then apply the brick wall limiter for harder limiting on remaining transients.

-Tip: it is strongly recommended to activate the brickwall limiter while experimenting with the parameters of the Blue Cat's Dynamics plugin.
-The plugin gives you great power to modify the dynamics of the incoming signal, which may result in huge audio spikes in some rare cases.
+Tip: it is strongly recommended to activate the brickwall limiter while experimenting with the parameters of the Blue Cat's Dynamics plug-in.
+The plug-in gives you great power to modify the dynamics of the incoming signal, which may result in huge audio spikes in some rare cases.
 The brickwall limiter protects your monitors and your ears against such mistakes!

 Side Chaining

-Real Time Side Chaining Mode
+Real Time MIDI Side Chaining

-The idea is that the Blue Cat's Dynamics plugin is used to perform the envelope detection on the source track, and sends the volume control change messages to the gain plugin that is instantiated on the destination track:
+The idea is that the Blue Cat's Dynamics plug-in is used to perform the envelope detection on the source track, and sends the volume control change messages to the gain plug-in that is instantiated on the destination track:

 • Insert Blue Cat's Dynamics on the audio source track (the audio track used as control signal for the side chain) (mono or stereo).

-• Setup the dry/wet parameter to 0% (all dry) so that the signal on the source track is not affected by the plugin.
+• Setup the dry/wet parameter to 0% (all dry) so that the signal on the source track is not affected by the plug-in.

 • Insert Blue Cat's Gain on the destination track (mono or stereo).